 There are about 25 million registered golfers in North America, over 5 million in Europe, and the number of golf players in Asia is increasing at an astronomical rate.
 Golf tourism actually represents the largest sports related travel market.
 The following seeks to highlight some of the best golfing venues on the 6 continents:

-Europe: Europe has over 4,000 golf courses and the "best" destination is likely to be a matter of personal preference.
+Europe: Europe has over 4,000 golf courses and the "best" destinations is likely to be a matter of personal preference.
 However, the UK, especially Scotland, is steeped in golfing tradition and courses that have hosted the Open Championship are popular.
 These include Carnoustie, on the North Sea coast, Turnberry on the east coast and of course, the Old Course at St. Andrews.

 Asia: Thailand leads the way in Asian golf destinations with 250+ courses offering a superb range of experiences for golf tourists.
 In late 2011, the International Association of Golf Tourism Operators declared the Black Mountain course at Hua Hin as the best in the region.
 With a wide variety of holes, many offering breathtaking views of the nearby countryside, with tees ranging from 7,350 to 6,100 yards, it is suitable for all.